entigolabs/platform-apis/docs/docs/operator/create-or-patch-a-module-template.md

 To modify the behavior of a default module (e.g., `eks` or `argocd`), create a Module Template in your workspace with the **exact same name** as the target module.

 - **Merge Behavior:** You only need to define the fields you wish to override in the spec.
-- **Inheritance:** Fields not specified in your local template will inherit values from the upstream (Organization or Entigo) template.
+- **Inheritance:** Fields not specified in your local template will inherit values from the upstream (Organization or Global Templates) template.

 ## 3.2.
 Creating New Module Templates
 To introduce a custom module template that does not exist in the standard library, create a Module Template with a unique name.

 # 4. Standard Library (Predefined Templates)
-The following modules are currently available in the Entigo workspace:
+The following Global Module Templates are currently available:
 ```
 argocd
 aws-alb